es-socrates/getty/README.md

 # getty (λ)

 Complete and customizable app with tools for live streaming.
 Tip notifications, tip goals, chat widget, and real-time alerts for your live streams on Odysee.
+Now integrated with **Wander Wallet** for login and encrypted data isolation with security tokens for your widgets and overlays.

-🔥 Demo online version from [app.getty.sh](https://app.getty.sh/).
-This is an optional online version if you don't want to use the localhost version. **Please be kind and patient; resources on the server are limited.**
+🔥 Online version from [app.getty.sh](https://app.getty.sh/).
+This is an optional online version if you don't want to use the localhost version. **Please be kind and patient; resources on the test server are limited and it may not be as fast.**

 **The vision:** To provide Odysee streamers with comprehensive tools for their livestreams on Odysee.
 Everything is easy, free, and requires no registration.
 Enjoy the app and stay tuned for more updates in the future.

 ![getty](https://thumbs.odycdn.com/a3a2b6dfa1498257a7c37ea4050e217b.webp)

-## Not familiar with Odysee?
+## Live streaming on Odysee?

 Odysee is a blockchain-based media platform.
 We host all kinds of media such as images, articles, PDFs, audio files, etc., but we're best known for hosting videos.
 Odysee seeks to recapture the spirit of the early 2000s era internet.
 Rather than favouring corporate content such as late night talk shows, network television, and TV news, Odysee is a place for everyone, including independent creators.